top of page

 What is a Puppy Raiser?

 Puppy Raisers are the individuals primarily responsible for the care of a Canine Companions puppy during their time in the puppy-raising program.
 Puppy raisers receive the puppy at 8 weeks of age, and are responsible for all training and socialization prior to the puppy's return to California for Professional Training after about a year and a half.
-Puppy Raising is a volunteer role, and Raisers are fully financially responsible for vet expenses, food, and preventatives, although Collar Scholars works to assist with these expenses.

 How do I become a Puppy Raiser?